 But Kazuya still doesn’t have a real relationship, and his family and friends are developing suspicions.
 Mami directly reveals to him that she knows about the rental girlfriend, but he refuses to answer honestly.

 Kazuya is also not honest with Ruka even though she keeps forcing her vision of an idealistic relationship onto Kazuya even as he keeps trying to let her down gently.
 She cooks dinner for him, and when a huge typhoon abruptly starts pouring rain, she has the perfect excuse to want to spend the night at his apartment.

-As you might imagine, the situation got intense fairly quickly, but Kazuya barely managed to keep his virginity intact.
+As you might imagine, the situation got intense fairly quickly, but Kazuya only just managed to stop things going too far.
 The problem is, Mizuhara overhears what happened, assumes something did happen thanks to Ruka loudly proclaiming to the world a lie, and begins to distance herself emotionally.

 When Kazuya realizes that Mizuhara’s birthday is coming up, he decides to use the opportunity to clear the air with her.
 He also gets help from Sumi on finding the perfect birthday gift for Mizuhara.
 Thankfully, Mizuhara finally believes him.

 Ruka is shocked that her plan backfired and doubly annoyed that it seems to have pushed Mizuahra and Kazuya closer together.
 And when Ruka accidentally meets Mami, she realizes she’s only in third place for Kazuya’s heart and declares war on the ex on the spot.

 Feeling that she needs to up her game further, Ruka begins to hatch a plot that will make Kazuya’s life difficult.
 Worse, Mami’s suspicions have been confirmed, and now she’s also on the hunt!